8go/matrix-commander/README.md

   the same user?
 Call `matrix-commander` once, not 30 times.
 - If you are sending something, then try the `--sync off` option and see to what degree skipping the server sync for sending helps.
+- Avoid using room aliases.
+Instead use room ids.
+For each room alias the corresponding id must be retrieved from the server creating overhead.

 # For Developers